enicklas/pondus/CONTRIBUTING.md

-# How to Contribute to Pondus
+# How to Contribute

 ## Feedback, Comments, Suggestions, Bugreports

 The easiest way to contribute to Pondus is to give feedback.
-Let us know what you think about Pondus, suggest changes or improvements to the mailing list &lt;<pondus-dev@lists.berlios.de>&gt; or report bugs at
+Let us know what you think about Pondus, suggest changes or improvements or report bugs at
 <https://github.com/enicklas/pondus/issues/>.
 We are looking forward to
 your feedback.